nationalarchives/tdr-jenkinslib/README.md

 1. Create a branch with the new function(s) on in the tdr-jenkinslib repo;
 2. In the Jenkins file that calls the new function(s) add the branch import directly: `@Library("tdr-jenkinslib@name-of-branch") _`
-3. Create a test multi-branch pipeline job in Jenkins
+3. Create a test pipeline job in Jenkins
-4. In the pipeline config add the library config to the Pipeline Libraries.
+4. If the project is a multibranch pipeline, in the pipeline config add the library config to the Pipeline Libraries.
 Set the default to the name of the branch with the function(s) to test.
 5. When you replay a branch on the pipeline, all the code from the Jenkins file AND the library is available for editing

+If the job is a regular pipeline job rather than a multibranch pipeline, you can still test the Jenkinslib branch with `@Library("tdr-jenkinslib@name-of-branch") _`, but you cannot edit the library when replaying the build.
+You will have to make changes on the Jenkinslib branch and push them.
+Alternatively, you can create a multibranch pipeline job just for test purposes, but you should add a "Filter by name" filter in the Branch Sources section of the Jenkins job config so that the job only builds your branch.

 ## Useful documentation